1. Dokumentationen

 9. Select the Actions tab.
 Under Action type, select Automation Runbook.

 10. In the new popup, select User as the Resource type.
-Select your Subscription and the created Automation Account.
+Select the Subscription and the created Automation Account.
 Then select the created Runbook.
-You may need to enter parameters for the Runbook.
-Click Configure parameters, enter the parameters, and then click Ok.
+If parameters are required for the Runbook, click Configure parameters, enter the parameters, and click Ok.

-11. Give the Action a name, click Review + Create, and then Create.
+11. Give the Action Group a name, click Review + Create, and then Create.